Anthony’s Key Resort on Roatan Island

-The island vegetation has been modified over the years as agriculture and exotic species have been introduced (cashews, mangos, almonds).
+Over the years, the island vegetation has been modified as agriculture and exotic species have been introduced (cashews, mangos, almonds).
 Despite the alteration, the warm, moist climate still supports a lush diversity of plant life.
 Over 50% of the island is under some type of forest cover.
 Several vegetative types prevail.
 Primary, secondary, mixed, and pine forests are found on the higher ridges.
 Located on the lower valley slopes are small rainforests like growths of tall hardwoods, dense palms, lianas, orchids, and ferns.
 A thorn-scrub association is somewhat widespread in Roatan.
 There are also several areas of concentrated mangrove cover and beach vegetation around the island.
-The native pines and oaks that impressed Columbus into naming the Bay Islands after them, although they still exist they no longer cover such an extensive area.
-Other native species include the gumbo-limbo, cecropia, strangler fig and many different palms.
+The native pines and oaks that impressed Columbus into naming the Bay Islands after them, although they still exist, no longer cover such an extensive area.
+Other native species include the gumbo-limbo, cecropia, strangler fig, and many different palms.
 The trunks and branches of each tree are home to a variety of orchids, lianas, fern, and bromeliads.
 Drier sites are home to acacia and mimosa with their sharp thorns.

 The Bay Islands Department (political sub-division), created in 1872, is Honduras’ most northern and completely insular department.
-In the 1992 national census, it was suggested that the population of the Bay Islands was upwards of 30,000 people with the majority, about 66.2 %, living on Roatán.
+In the 1992 national census, it was suggested that the population of the Bay Islands was upwards of 30,000 people, with the majority, about 66.2 %, living in Roatán.
 A recent census suggests the population has grown to 100,000.
 The major population centers in Roatán are Coxen Hole, French Harbor, and Oak Ridge.
 Smaller towns include West End, Sandy Bay, and Punta Gorda.
 Most people on the island are bilingual (Spanish and English) coming from a cultural heritage of English descent, African Caribbean, Indian, and Central and North Americans.
-You will also hear dialects of Garifuna and Creole.
+You will also hear the dialects of Garifuna and Creole.
 Roatan is the only Bay Island with an extensive road and communication system.
 The number of tourists that visit the Bay Islands annually now exceeds the population.
 This tourism is based principally on scuba diving.
-In 1969 about 900 tourists visited these islands for diving related recreation.
+In 1969 about 900 tourists visited these islands for diving-related recreation.
 That number increased to 8,000 in 1988 and doubled to 17,000 by 1992.
-With the expansion of the airport runway in 1990 and the completion of the first cruise ship terminal in 2000 that number has increased substantially and according to recent estimates, the number of tourists now exceed 250,000 per year.
+With the expansion of the airport runway in 1990 and the completion of the first cruise ship terminal in 2000, that number has increased substantially, and according to recent estimates, the number of tourists now exceeds 250,000 per year.

 Honduras’ Bay Islands, including Roatan, lie off its Caribbean coast and are the focal point of Honduras’ growing tourism industry.
 Here divers and snorkelers indulge in the splendor of the hemisphere’s longest barrier reef system.